FlickElectric/Intermediate-challenge-react/README.md

 We've set up `create-react-app` in this repo, and you should be able to get dependencies installed with `npm install` and the app running with `npm start`.
 If not, let us know and we'll help out.
 From here, we want you to build a simple admin dashboard that does some or all of the following using the accounts.json file in this project:

 - A user can search for accounts based on email address.
-Each time the user types a letter, the search results should update.
+Possible accounts should display as the user types an address.
 - When the user clicks on an account search result, the account information should display
 - Search results that have been clicked on are listed in a 'history' section of the browser, so that the user know what results have been viewed already.